-Next, variant component that shows average reading is the interaction among person and item (pi) which is (σ pi = 0.10476; 17.7% from the overall total of variant component).
-This shows that there is average difference among the children in giving response on the tested items.
+Based on the analysis, variant component that shows huge reading is the interaction among person and item (pi) which is ($\sigma{pi} = 0.12152$; 32.9% from the overall total of variant component).
+This shows that there is significant difference among the children in giving response on the tested items.

-The smallest variant component is the variant component of items (i) which indicates the lowest value of component ($\sigma^2 i = 0.04232$; 7.2% from the overall total variant component).
-This shows that children dependability in the test is not influenced by items.
-The lowest percentage for item component shows that tested items in the evaluation is different in terms of difficulties.
-The different in level of difficulties influence the performance showed by the children.
+Next, the variant component from item shows average reading ($\sigma^2_i = 0.06642$; 18.0% from the overall total of variant component.
+The average percentage for item component shows that tested items in the evaluation is different in terms of difficulties.
+The different in level of difficulties influence the performance showed by the children averagely.